tcrundall/chronostar-dev-docs/_sources/initialconditionspool/baseicpool.rst.txt

     A pool (or priority queue?) of initial conditions that can be used to initialise model fits.

-    Calling :method:`pool` returns an iterator that can be iterated over, yielding a set of initial conditions.
-By registering the result of each fit with the :method:`register_result`, ICPool can use this information to generate the next set of initial conditions
+    Calling :func:`~BaseICPool.pool` returns an iterator that can be iterated over, yielding a set of initial conditions.
+By registering the result of each fit with the :func:`~BaseICPool.register_result`, ICPool can use this information to generate the next set of initial conditions.

     :param component_class: A Class that either inherits from BaseComponent or matches the interface.
 This Class encapsulates the parametrisation of a single component.
     :type Component: subclass(BaseComponent)